Dowell-Lab/TF_profiler/README.md

                         directory containing pre-scanned motif hits in bed format over the whole genome obtained using the same fimo parameters (background and threshold) as the simulated dataset.
 If path is set experimental genome scan will be skipped and pre-scanned motif hits will be used instead.
   -x [True/False], --experimental_fimo [True/False]
                         will run fimo over only the annotated regions from the experimental dataset.
 True will increase run time.
 Recommended if you are only looking at a single dataset.
 If False, provide destination of the pre-scanned genome using the "--pre_scan" flag.
 Default: False.
-  -k /full/path/to/pre-scanned/motifs, --simulated_pre_scan /full/path/to/pre-scanned/motifs
+  -k /full/path/to/pre-calc/distances, --simulated_pre_scan /full/path/to/pre-calc/distances
-                        directory containing pre-scanned motif hits in bed format over a simulated dataset obtained using the same fimo parameters (background and threshold) as the experimental dataset.
+                        directory containing pre-calculated distances from a simulated dataset obtained using the same fimo parameters (background and threshold) as the experimental dataset.
 If path is set simulated scan will be skipped and pre-scanned motif hits will be used instead.
-NOTE: Make sure there are sufficient simulated sequences to match the total number of experimental sequences.
+NOTE: Make sure there are sufficient simulated sequences.
   -m motif_database.meme, --motifs motif_database.meme
                         meme file for TFs
   -t float, --threshold_fimo float